daraghm/cfndslhelper/README.md

 # cfndslhelper
-Helper to manage Cloudformation projects using the cnfdsl DSL
+Helper to manage Cloudformation projects using the cfndsl DSL